Visitation (Christianity): Western Christianity

-The theme of the Feast of the Visitation centers on Mary responding to the prompting of the Holy Spirit to set out on a mission of charity.

-This feast is of medieval origin.
-In 1389 Pope Urban VI, hoping thereby to obtain an end to the Great Western Schism, inserted it at the urging of John of Jenstein, Archbishop of Prague, in the Roman Calendar, for celebration on 2 July.
-In the Tridentine Calendar, it was a Double.
+The feast of the Visitation of the Blessed Virgin Mary is of medieval origin.
+In 1389 Pope Urban VI, hoping thereby to obtain an end to the Great Western Schism, inserted it at the urging of John of Jenstein, Archbishop of Prague, in the Roman Calendar, for celebration on July 2.
+In the Tridentine calendar, it was a Double.
 When that Missal of Pope Pius V was replaced by that of Pope Clement VIII in 1604, the Visitation became a Double of the Second Class, or, as it would be called from 1960 by Pope John XXIII's reform, a Second-Class Feast.
-It continued to be assigned to 2 July, the day after the end of the octave following the birthday of John the Baptist, who was still in his mother's womb at the time of the Visitation.
-In addition to July 2, the Visitation was also traditionally celebrated on Ember Friday in Advent, providing the Gospel reading for that day.
+It continued to be assigned to July 2, the day after the end of the octave following the birthday of John the Baptist, who was still in his mother's womb at the time of the Visitation.
+In addition to July 2, the Visitation was also traditionally marked on Ember Friday in Advent, providing the Gospel reading for that day.

-The 1969 revision of the calendar moved it to 31 May, "between the Solemnity of the Annunciation of the Lord (25 March) and that of the Nativity of St. John the Baptist (24 June), so that it would harmonize better with the Gospel story."
+The 1969 revision of the Roman calendar moved it to May 31, between the "Annunciation of the Lord (25 March) and that of the Nativity of St. John the Baptist (24 June), so that it would harmonize better with the Gospel story."
+The Visitation is also the second Joyful Mystery of the Rosary.

-The Catholic Church in Germany (together with the Lutheran church) has, with the consent of the Holy See, kept 2 July date as a national variation of the General Roman Calendar.
-Similarly, the Catholic Church in Slovakia has also retained the original date, because of an important national pilgrimage to the Basilica of the Visitation in the town of Levoča that has been held in the first weekend of July since the 13th century.
-Traditionalist Catholics, who use a pre-1970 calendar, also observe 2 July.
-In some Anglican traditions it is merely a commemoration rather than a feast day.
+In the calendar of the Anglican 1662 Book of Common Prayer, the Visitation of the Blessed Virgin Mary is a black-letter day marked on July 2, although many modern Anglican calendars now celebrate the Visitation on May 31 in line with the changes made to the Roman calendar.
+The Catholic and Lutheran churches of Germany have also retained the date of July 2.
+Similarly, the Catholic Church in Slovakia has also retained July 2 because of an important national pilgrimage to the Basilica of the Visitation in the town of Levoča that has been held in the first weekend of July since the 13th century.
+Traditionalist Catholics, who use a pre-1970 calendar, also observe July 2.

-In the Catholic Church, the Visitation is the second Joyful Mystery of the Rosary.